HEALTH & MEDICAL INFORMATION

 Unfortunately, we cannot use poison or essential oil sprays, nor use sonic machines in the same room as the hamster, because that will cause illness and stress, possibly death.

-SOME GOOD SAFE HOME REMEDIES TO USE OUTSIDE THE HABITAT:
+SAFEST HOME REMEDIES TO USE OUTSIDE THE HABITAT:

 The best way to use DE to get rid of ants, is to sprinkle it around the entire perimeter of your house, concentrating on areas that are popular ant entry points.
 This makes an effective barrier so that every new ant that finds its way into your home will be dead in a few days.